Keywords: debunking explanations, freedom, equality, fraternity, property.

 Cancian, F., 1966. «Maximization as Norm, Strategy and Theory.
 A Comment on Programmatic Statements in Economic Anthropology».
 American Anthropologist, 68: 465-470.
 DOI: <10.1525/aa.1966.68.2.02a00110>.

 Casal, P., 2011. «Love not War.
 On the Chemistry of Good and Evil».
-En Gosseries A. i Y. Vanderborght (eds.), 2011.
+In Gosseries A. and Y. Vanderborght (eds.), 2011.
 Arguing About Justice.
 Essays for Philippe Van Parijs.
 Louvain University Press.
 Louvain-la-Neuve.

 Cochrane, A., 2012.
 Animal Rights without Liberation.
 Columbia University Press.
-Nova York.
+New York.

 Henrich, J. et al., 2005. «"Economic Man" in Cross-cultural Perspective: Behavioral Experiments in 15 Small-scale Societies».
 Behavioural and Brain Sciences, 28: 795-855.
 DOI: <10.1017/S0140525X05000142>.

 Milanovic, B., 2011.
 The Haves and the Have-Nots: A Brief and Idiosyncratic History of Global Inequality.
 Basic Books.
-Nova York.
+New York.